pickettbd/meryl/documentation/source/reference.rst

 Meryl processing is built around **actions**.
-An action loads a k-mer from one or multiple databases (or, for counting actions, computes the k-mer from a sequence file) selects a new value and label for it, decides if it should be output or discarded (e.g., "if the new value is more than 100, output the k-mer"), and prints it to the screen, saves it to a new database, or passes it on to another action for further processing.
+An action loads a k-mer from one or multiple databases (or, for counting actions, computes the k-mer from a sequence file), selects a new value and label for it, decides if it should be output or discarded (e.g., "if the new value is more than 100, output the k-mer"), and prints it to the screen, saves it to a new database, or passes it on to another action for further processing.